gflohr/Parse-Kayak/lib/Parse/Kalex.md

 ### Comments

+C-style comments (`/* ... */`) must start in the first column of a line.
-Everything enclosed in `/* ... */` is treated as a comment and copied to the output.
-The comment is converted to a Perl comment though.
+There are converted to a Perl comment and copied to the output.

+C-style comments that do *not* start in the first column are treated as [indented text](#indented-text) and are copied verbatim to the output, where they will almost inevitably cause a syntax error.
+Use Perl style comments in indented text!

 ### %Option Directives